advocations/skype/Skype/AppSDK/GetMeetingURL.md

 ## In production

- To create new meetings on demand and send the new meeting URL to your mobile app, you'll write a UCWA-based server application that makes server-to-server REST calls into a **Skype for Business** server to create a meeting and get the meeting URL.
+ To create new meetings on demand and send the new meeting URL to your mobile app, you'll write a Trusted Application API-based server application that makes server-to-server REST calls into a **Skype for Business** server to create a meeting and get the meeting URL.
 You will need to write a client-side feature to communicate with your server application to initiate this transaction and get the returned meeting URL.
+See [Implementing a Anonymous Client with the Skype App SDK](../ucap/Trusted_Application_API/ImplementingAnonymousClientWithSkypeAppSDK.md) to learn about adding client side features to an
+ Android or iOS mobile device application.

- See [Schedule a meeting](https://ucwa.skype.com/documentation/KeyTasks-OnlineMeeting-ScheduleMeeting ) to learn about scheduling a meeting using UCWA and obtaining a "joinUrl".
+ See [Anonymous Meeting Scheduling](../ucap/Trusted_Application_API/AnonymousMeetingSchedule.md) to learn about scheduling a meeting using the Trusted Application API and obtaining a "joinUrl".

 ## Use the meeting URL in your app